bg

 Choosing Your Wallet Wisely: A Practical Comparison

-Selecting the right wallet depends on your needs, balancing convenience with security.
-Let's analyse the two main categories.
+Selecting the right wallet depends on balancing convenience with security.
+The two main categories are software and hardware wallets.

 Software Wallets (Hot Wallets)